DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * Any individual Adult, Child or Infant can be selected by clicking its corresponding checkbox for removal

-The user then presses *Continue* to proceed with any edit changes
+The user then clicks *Continue* to proceed with any edit changes

 </details>